Moonsong-Labs/storage-hub-design-proposal/techincal_design/reducedOnChainStorage.md

 - MSP: Main Storage Provider.
 - BSP: Backup Storage Provider.
 - SP: Storage Provider (refers to both Main and Backup).
+- Fingerprint: a cryptographic output that uniquely identifies the contents of a file, like a hash or a Merkle root.
+The file itself is identified by its location and that cannot change (moving the file is like deleting that one and creating another), but the content of the file can change, and therefore so its fingerprint

 ### Goals of the Design
 1. Have an on-chain storage that does not scale with the number of files, but with something smaller like the number Storage Providers.
 Assuming that there is only a 64-byte Blake2B hash on-chain per file, if the system reaches the 1 billion files mark, it would have a state of 64GB just for those hashes.
 That is without taking into consideration the storage keys for the Patricia Merkle Trie that is the state, any other pallet's storage, and not even counting storing states from previous blocks.